Skip to the main content.

 • Customer Experience: What vibe does your shop have compared to your competitors?
 Is it a cozy spot?
 A lively social hub?
 Or a quick stop for commuters?
 Understanding your space and its role in the community helps refine your experience.

 • Loyalty Programs and Promotions: How are your competitors keeping their customers coming back?
-Are they using specific features in their loyalty programs?
+Are they using specific loyalty program features?

 • Digital Marketing and Advertising: Are your competitors using social media ads, email campaigns, or even collaborating with influencers?
 If so, it’s time to take notice and learn from their approach.